It appears that the performance of the task provides its own intrinsic reward…this drive…may be as basic as the others… .

-Pink, Drucker and others have pointed out the fundamental paradox with respect to the motivational factor of compensation for knowledge workers:
+Pink, Drucker, and others have pointed out the fundamental paradox of compensation as a motivational factor for knowledge workers [1, 2]:

 - But after a point, money is no longer a motivator.
-That is the point of intellectual freedom and self-actualization.
-Here, the knowledge worker’s mind is free to focus on the work, and not the money.
+That is the goal of intellectual freedom and self-actualization.
+Here, the knowledge worker’s mind is free to focus on the work, not the money.

-- After this point, adding incentive compensation elements is again, a de-motivator.
-It can serve as an insult to the intellectual integrity, or cause the worker to focus on the money, rather than the work.
+After this point, adding incentive compensation elements can be a demotivator.
+It can insult the worker’s intellectual integrity, or shift the focus to the money rather than the work.

-Lean-Agile leaders understand that ideation, innovation, and deep workplace engagement of knowledge workers can’t be motivated by money—nor the reverse—threats, intimidation, or fear.
-Such incentive-based compensation, as often embodied by individual MBOs (Management by Objectives), cause internal competition and the potential destruction of the cooperation necessary to achieve the larger aim.
-The enterprise is the loser in that competition.
+Lean-Agile Leaders understand that ideation, innovation, and deep workplace engagement aren’t motivated by money, nor the reverse—threats, intimidation, or fear.
+Such incentive-based compensation, as often embodied by individual management by objectives (MBO), causes internal competition and the potential destruction of the cooperation necessary to achieve the larger aim.
+In that competition, the enterprise is the loser.

-Drive also “drives” home the fact that knowledge workers have a need for autonomy—the ability to self-direct and to manage their own lives.
-Providing for autonomy, while harnessing it to the larger aim of the enterprise, is an important leadership responsibility .
+Drive also drives home that knowledge workers have a need for autonomy—the ability to self-direct and to manage their own lives.
+Providing autonomy, while harnessing it to the larger aim of the enterprise, is an important leadership responsibility .

-Managers and workers also know that the motivation of self-direction must be within the context of the larger objective.
-To this end, leaders must provide some larger purpose—some connection between the aim of the enterprise and the workers daily work activities.
+Managers and workers also know that the motivation of self-direction must occur within the context of the larger objective.
+To this end, leaders must provide some larger purpose—some connection between the aim of the enterprise and a worker’s daily work activities.

-When building systems, knowledge workers participate as part of a team.
-Being part of a high-performing team is yet another critical motivational dimension.
+When building systems, knowledge workers participate as a team.
+Being part of a high-performing group is yet another critical motivation.
 Leaders can inspire teams to do their best by providing :

-- The mission.
-A general goal and strategic direction—a strong vision
+- The mission, a general goal and strategic direction, and a strong vision

 - Little, minimal, or even no specific work or project plans